 - The Sponsored Programs Office (SPO) will performand document an EPLS check toensure the potential Subrecipient is not suspended or debarred.

 - The UM System Controller’s Office will perform a review and risk assessment for all Subrecipients that are federally funded (which includes direct and flow-through awards).
 This process will take into account the following factors:

-- If the Subrecipient is subject to an A-133 audit – review the Federal Audit Clearinghouse to determine if the audit reportis up to date and if any findings were noted.
+- If the Subrecipient is subject to a Single Audit – review the Federal Audit Clearinghouse to determine if the audit reportis up to date and if any findings were noted.